How To Get Flex Loans In Canada

 What Is A Flex Loan?

-A flex loan is similar to a typical short-term installment loan, but with the added flexibility that so many consumers want and need.
+A flex loan is similar to a typical short-term installment loan, but with some added flexibility.
 Depending on which lender you decide to work with, you can expect increased flexibility in one or more of the following features:

 • Payment schedule.
 Your lender may provide you with the option to choose from weekly, bi-weekly, monthly, or semi-monthly payments.